ranbureand/sitefolio/_projects/done-book.markdown

     %}
 </div>

-The first edition of the *Done.Book* was printed and presented in occasion of the exhibition of the very same name held in the British Pavilion during the Venice Architecture Biennale 2010.
+The first edition of the *Done.Book* was printed and presented on occasion of the exhibition of the very same name held in the British Pavilion during the Venice Architecture Biennale 2010.

 <div class="figures">
     {% include image.html